Quasa

 Training Day

-Though he's not entirely sure how it happened, the Lindy CEO and founder told TechCrunch that he has a theory about how his AI assistants figured out how to execute this specific brand of internet humor.
+Although Crivello isn't entirely sure how it happened, the Lindy CEO shared his theory with TechCrunch on how the AI assistants learned to execute this particular brand of internet humor.

-Apparently the same thing had occurred another time, though the CEO noted in both his TechCrunch interview and in his X thread that the issue has since been patched "across all Lindies."
+The same issue had occurred previously.
+However, the CEO noted in both his TechCrunch interview and X thread that the problem has since been patched "across all Lindies."

-"The really remarkable thing about this new age of AI is, to patch it, all I had to do was add a line for what we call the system prompt — which is the prompt that’s included in every Lindy — and it’s like, don’t Rickroll people," he continued.
+"The really remarkable thing about this new age of AI is, to patch it, all I had to do was add a line for what we call the system prompt—which is the prompt that's included in every Lindy—and it's like, don't Rickroll people," he added.

 Thank you!